6 Charitable Giving Strategies to Ease Your Tax Burden

 3. Time Giving to Mitigate Capital Gains

 Sometimes, you have no choice but to harvest capital gains.
-Take advantage of these moments to kick up your charitable gifting for the year.
+Take advantage of these moments to kick up your charitable giving for the year.
 This strategy works similarly to #2 above and includes some of the same triggers, but in this case, I’m thinking specifically of events like the following.

 • The sale of a business.